jsubiabreIBM/Elefante/docs/debug/memory/memory-compendium.md

 ### Problem

-searchMemories returns ~500 tokens of metadata per memory, 90% of which is null/default values.
+elefanteMemorySearch returns ~500 tokens of metadata per memory, 90% of which is null/default values.

 ### Symptom